13 Days |

 Highlights: Mysore - Visit the Mysore palace, art gallery, Chamundi hill, Nandi bull, etc.

 You will spend the morning and the evening to view wildlife in the sanctuary, the highest density of herbivores in Asia.
 The wild life that you find here are leopards, tigers, wild dogs, sloth bears, jackals, hyena, wild boar, elephants, chital sambar barking deer, gaur (Indian bison), mouse deer, four-horned antelopes, porcupine, hare, mongoose, Indian giant flying squirrel, red giant flying squirrel, palm civet, and many more.
 Out of more than 250 birds spotted here, some are white-backed vulture, greater grey headed fish eagle, red headed vulture, Nilgiri wood-pigeon, greater spotted eagle, parakeet, grey hornbill, the white cheeked barbet, white bellied treepie, Indian scimitar babbler Malabar whistling thrush, Indian robin, painted bush quail Sirkeer malkhoa, and Indian peafowl.
 Moreover, it is home to Jenu Kuruba as well as Koraga tribes.
-Overnight is in Nagarhole.

 Highlights: Wildlife watching.

 This place is familiar for tribes like Kurumas, Paniyas, Kadans, Ooralis, as well as Kattunaikkans.
 The important places of interest to visit here are Ganapati temple, Jain temple, Bathery Jumma Masjid and many more.
 While the Jain temple was used as an ammunition store, Bathery Jumma Masjid is familiar for its huge space as it can accommodate near about 1000 worshippers.
 The beauty of the Ganapati temple will mesmerize you.
 People come to the Mariyamman Temple, mainly in February or March to witness and experience the annual festival.
 If you are a trekker, you can reach the nearby Edakkal Caves, popular for the Stone Age pictorial writings on their walls.
-You can also reach Thovarimala Ezhuthupara, famous for the same.
-Spend the night here.
+Also visit Thovarimala Ezhuthupara, famous for the same.

 Highlights: Tour of Sulthan Bathery.

 Formerly familiar as Tellicherry, it is a commercial town and the largest populated municipality of North Malabar.
-The close proximity to the French military base in Mahe brings a title the "Paris of Kerala" to the city.
+The close proximity to the French military base in Mahe brings the title "Paris of Kerala" to the city.
 In order to establish their center in Cannanore, the Portuguese were the first to enter this region and after that the Dutch followed them.
 As the top cardamom and Tellicherry pepper was grown in the provinces, it was an important trading center of spice for the Europeans.
 Spend the rest of the day at leisure.
-Overnight is in Tellicherry.

 Being the cultural hub of Malabar, it draws tourists all over the year.
 Moreover, a combination of beautiful coastline, rivers, hills, as well as canal tempts the nature lovers.
-During the reign of British, river Mahe was familiar as the English Channel because it separated Thalassery from the French controlled Mahe.
+During the reign of British, the river Mahe was familiar as the English Channel because it separated Thalassery from the French controlled Mahe.
 The Chatayam celebrations take place on the birth anniversary of Shri Narayana Guru, and the people decorated their houses with lights and many other things.
 If you want to satiate your taste buds with Malabar cuisine, you should relish the dishes.
 The places of interest that you will visit include Muzhappilangad Beach, Sree Andaloor Kavu, Odathil Palli, Sree Jagannath Temple, as well as the Garden Mosque.
-Spend the night here.

 Highlights: Tour of Thalassery.

 Today morning, you will be driven from Kozhikode rail-station to board a Kochi bound train by road.
 After arriving in Kochi, you will be taken to Alappuzha.
 Popular for houseboat and rustic Kerala backwater, Alappuzha is a picturesque town.
 Formerly, known as Alleppey and now, called the Venice of the East, the city is crisscrossed with canals and offers you beaches, backwaters, and lagoons.
 To carry an unforgettable experience, book a cruise in the backwaters.
 If you want to witness the Nehru Trophy Boat Race that helds on the Punnamada Lake, you need to come here on the second Saturday of August.
-The lush green coconut palms and the continues paddy fields bring the title the ‘rice bowl of Kerala’ to Kuttanad.
-It is one of the top known places in the world where rice is cultivated below the sea level.
+The lush green coconut palms and the continuous paddy fields bring the title 'the rice bowl of Kerala’ to Kuttanad.
+It is one of the top known places in the world where rice is cultivated below sea level.
 The most crucial commodity manufactured in Alappuzha is Coir.
 Overnight is in Alappuzha.

 Highlights: Overnight in a Houseboat.

-On day 11 too, you will explore the beautiful city of Alappuzha.
+On day 11 , you will explore the beautiful city of Alappuzha.
 The places where you will visit here are Mannarasala Temple, Ambalappuzha Sri Krishna Temple, Mullakkal Temple, Chettikulangara Devi Temple, Krishnapuram Palace, and many more.
 Dating back to 790 AD, and built by Chembakasserry Pooradam Thirunal-Devanarayanan Thampuran, the Ambalappuzha Sri Krishna Temple is a wonderful thing to witness.
-With more than 300,000 images of snakes, the ancient Mannarasala Sree Nagaraja Temple attracts the devotes of god Nagaraja.
+With more than 300,000 images of snakes, the ancient Mannarasala Sree Nagaraja Temple attracts the devotees of god Nagaraja.
 And the most beautiful among them is 1200 years old Chettikulangara Sree Bhagavathi temple.
 Here the goddess appears in a different way in the different time of the day- as Maha Saraswati in the morning, as Maha Lakshmi at noon, as well as Sri Durga or Bhadrakali in the evening.
 Built by Anizham Thirunal Marthanda Varm in the 18th century, the Krishnapuram Palace houses a museum.
 Overnight is in Alappuzha.

 Highlights: Overnight in a Houseboat.

 Today morning, you will be transferred to Kochi, previously known as Cochin.
 Called the ‘Queen of Arabian Sea’, this has remained the popular center in all over the world for the trade of spices.
-Derives from the Malayalam term “Kochazhi” that means a small lagoon, this city was placed in the world map by Vasco-de-Gama.
+Derived from the Malayalam term “Kochazhi '' that means a small lagoon, this city was placed in the world map by Vasco-de-Gama.
 Enriched with the impressions of Arabs, Portuguese, British, and Dutch; Kochi is most probably the second most important city on the west coast of India.
 If you are an ardent lover of dance, Kathakali dance show will awestruck you.

 During your afternoon city tour, you will be driven to some of the popular spots along with the ancient Portuguese churches, the magnificent temples and mosques as well as the Jewish synagogue.
-Kerala is also familiar for Chinese style fishing nets.
+Kerala is also familiar with Chinese style fishing nets.
 The 10m long nets consists of a cantilever and an outstretched net that is suspended on the sea and the whole installation process six fishermen.
 If you could manage time, you can visit places like Kochi Fort, Marine Drive, Hill Palace, Jawaharlal Nehru Stadium, Cherai Beach, Kochi International Marina, and many more.
 Spend the night here.

 Highlights: Kochi - Visi the Portuguese churches, mosques, temples and a Jewish synagogue.

 On day 13, you will be driven to Kochi airport to connect to your return flight.
 End of your South India tour.
 We hope you enjoyed your trip with one of the most inbound experienced travel agencies of India, Services International private limited.
 We wish to see again to explore some other parts of India.